Timothy Woods

 • Lay the slab of ribs bone-side up so that they curve towards you.

-• Slide a blunt knife under one end of the silverskin, lift the blade and pull the membrane loose.
+• Slide a blunt table knife under one end of the silverskin, lift the blade and pull the membrane loose.
 If one edge is too tight, try loosening it anywhere along with the rack.

 • Using the knife or your fingers underneath, gently pull the edge of the membrane loose.
 If you can't get a grip on the slimy silverskin, wrap your fingers in a paper towel.